 The Company has filed cassation recourses to the extent that its appeals are not accepted and believes that the final outcome will be in its favor.
-The hearing date for the income tax differences is set after postponement for the 10th of April 2024, while for the stamp duty cases the hearing date is set after postponement for the 15 of May 2024.
+The hearing date for the income tax differences is set for October 29th 2025, while for the stamp duty cases the hearing date is set after postponements for May 14th 2025.

 Within March 2020, a notification for audit was received, for the years 2014 up to and inclusive 2017.
 The audit is related to specific tax subjects and the final Tax Audit Report was received in February 2021 without findings.
 Moreover, during July 2020, a new notification for full audit was received for the year 2014 regarding all tax subjects.
 The audit is finalized and the Tax audit Reports were received in December 2020.
-The reports assess additional amounts of \in 16.2 million, penalties of \in 8.1 million and surcharges of \in 9.5 million for alleged stamp duty, while various non-deductible expenses and other income tax adjustments have no payment impact, since in 2014 the Company has tax losses.
+The reports assess additional amounts of \leq 16.2 million, penalties of \leq 8.1 million and surcharges of \leq 9.5 million for alleged stamp duty, while various non-deductible expenses and other income tax adjustments have no payment impact, since in 2014 the Company has tax losses.
 Following a detailed review of the Tax Audit Reports, the Company disputes the additional amounts imposed.
-In January 2021 the Company followed the relevant administrative procedure against the tax assessment paying the minimum required amount of 50% of the total tax and surcharges, amounting to \in 16.9 million while the remaining 50% was offset in April 2021, therefore the full charged amount is now paid.
+In January 2021 the Company followed the relevant administrative procedure against the tax assessment paying the minimum required amount of 50% of the total tax and surcharges, amounting to \leq 16.9 million while the remaining 50% was offset in April 2021, therefore the full charged amount is now paid.
 After the implicit rejection of the administrative appeals, the Company has filed judicial appeals in November 2021.
-At the hearing that took place on 19 September 2023 the income tax and stamp duty cases were discussed before the Athens Administrative Court of Appeals and the issuance of the decision is expected.
+At the hearing that took place on 19 September 2023 the income tax and stamp duty cases were discussed before the Athens Administrative Court of Appeals.
+For the stamp duty case, the respective decision was issued in favor of the Company and the relevant amount of \leq 33.8 million was refunded to the Company, while for the income tax case, the decision was issued, and the case was brought to the First Instance Court of Athens, where it was heard on January 28th 2025, and the decision is expected.

-Within December 2023, a tax audit report was received by HELPE R.S.S.O.P.P. with regards to receivable VAT of the 2nd quarter of 2023, according to which the claimed amount was reduced by \in 5 mil while the remaining \in 11 mil was refunded to the company.
+Within December 2023, a tax audit report was received by HELPE R.S.S.O.P.P. with regards to receivable VAT of the 2nd quarter of 2023, according to which the claimed amount was reduced by \leqslant 5 mil while the remaining \leqslant 11 mil was refunded to the company.
 The company has disputed this reduction and filed an administrative appeal, within the relevant deadlines.
+The administrative appeal was rejected on 1st May 2024 and the company filed judicial appeal on 12 June 2024.